roshansthomas/cicdworkflowserverless/README.md

 2. Navigate to the Cloud9 service and delete the ``cicdworkflowIDE`` environment.

 ## Summary
 In this lab you learnt:
 - how to create a sample serverless application.
 - how to implement a CI/CD workflow using Code pipeline.
 - how to perform safe deployments using a deployment preference with SAM template.

+## Survey
+Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_6x7UgBL9FHn59dA?Session=HOL3).
+Participants who complete the surveys from AWS Innovate Online Conference - Modern Applications Edition will receive a gift code for USD25 in AWS credits.
+AWS credits will be sent via email by 30 November, 2021.